-Personal data means any information relating to an identified or identifiable natural person (“data subject").
+Personal data means any information relating to an identified or identifiable natural person (hereinafter "data subject").
 An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-Data subject is any identified or identifiable natural person, whose personal data is processed by the controller responsible for the processing.
+Data subject means any identified or identifiable natural person whose personal data are processed by the controller.

-Processing is any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+Processing is any operation or set of operations which is performed upon personal data, whether or not by automatic means, such as collection, recording, organisation, filing, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 d.
 Restriction of processing

-Restriction of processing is the marking of stored personal data with the aim of limiting their processing in the future.
+Restriction of processing is the marking of stored personal data with the aim of limiting their future processing.

-Profiling means any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects concerning that natural person's performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.
+Profiling is any form of automated processing of personal data which consists in using such personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects relating to that natural person's performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or change of location.

-Pseudonymisation is the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data are not attributed to an identified or identifiable natural person.
+Pseudonymisation is the processing of personal data in such a way that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separate and is subject to technical and organisational measures to ensure that the personal data is not attributed to an identified or identifiable natural person.

-Controller or controller responsible for the processing is the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law.
+The controller or person responsible for processing is the natural or legal person, public authority, agency or other body which alone or jointly with others determines the purposes and means of the processing of personal data.
+Where the purposes and means of processing are determined by Union or Member State law, the controller or the specific criteria for its designation may be provided for under Union or Member State law.

-Processor is a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.
+Processor means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.

-Recipient is a natural or legal person, public authority, agency or another body, to which the personal data are disclosed, whether a third party or not.
-However, public authorities which may receive personal data in the framework of a particular inquiry in accordance with Union or Member State law shall not be regarded as recipients; the processing of those data by those public authorities shall be in compliance with the applicable data protection rules according to the purposes of the processing.
+A recipient is a natural or legal person, public authority, agency or other body to whom personal data are disclosed, whether or not a third party.
+However, public authorities that may receive personal data in the context of a specific investigation mandate under Union or Member State law shall not be considered as recipients.
+Those authorities shall process those data in accordance with the applicable data protection laws, in accordance with the purpose of the processing.

 j.
 Third party

-Third party is a natural or legal person, public authority, agency or body other than the data subject, controller, processor and persons who, under the direct authority of the controller or processor, are authorised to process personal data.
+Third party means a natural or legal person, public authority, agency or other body other than the data subject, the controller, the processor and the persons authorised to process the personal data under the direct responsibility of the controller or the processor.

-Consent of the data subject is any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.
+Consent shall mean any freely given specific and informed indication of the data subject's wishes in the form of a statement or other unambiguous affirmative act by which the data subject signifies his or her agreement to the processing of personal data relating to him or her.

-2. Name and Address of the controller
+2. Name and address of the controller

 +49 89 18 94 69 0

-3. Data Protection Officer
+3. Data protection officer

-The Data Protection Officer of the controller is:
+The data protection officer of the controller is:

 +49 89 210 25 120

-The data subject may, at any time, prevent the setting of cookies through our website by means of a corresponding setting of the Internet browser used, and may thus permanently deny the setting of cookies.
-Furthermore, already set cookies may be deleted at any time via an Internet browser or other software programs.
-This is possible in all popular Internet browsers.
-If the data subject deactivates the setting of cookies in the Internet browser used, not all functions of our website may be entirely usable.
+The data subject can prevent the setting of cookies by our website at any time by means of an appropriate setting of the Internet browser used and thus permanently object to the setting of cookies.
+Furthermore, cookies that have already been set can be deleted at any time via an internet browser or other software programs.
+This is possible in all common internet browsers.
+If the data subject deactivates the setting of cookies in the Internet browser used, not all functions of our website may be fully usable.